Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Quality Management

 \subsubsection{Benchmark Construction.}

-Two benchmarks have been identified for defect prediction: JIT-Defects4J~\cite{ni2022best} is a large-scale manually labeled dataset designed for just-in-time defect prediction.
+Five benchmarks have been identified for defect prediction: JIT-Defects4J~\cite{ni2022best} is a large-scale manually labeled dataset designed for just-in-time defect prediction.
 This dataset is derived from LLTC4J~\cite{herbold2022fine} and encompasses 21 Java projects.
 The dataset includes a varying number of commits per project, ranging from 544 to 4,026, with a bug ratio between 1.76\% and 18.75\%.
 Additionally, the dataset features a varying number of lines of code per project, ranging from 472 to 20,006, with a corresponding bug ratio between 3.77\% and 18.43\%.
 Overall, JIT-Defects4J contains a total of 2,332 buggy commits and 24,987 clean commits, along with 12,594 buggy lines and 119,368 clean lines.
+It was subsequently refined to exclude commits involving purely refactoring-related changes~\cite{niu2025refactoring}.
 Zeng et al.~\cite{zeng2021deep} curated a dataset to evaluate their proposed method, LApredict.
 The final dataset consists of six projects with a total of 310,370 real-world commits, including 81,300 defects.
 The projects include QT and OpenStack (primarily written in C++), Eclipse JDT, Eclipse Platform, and Gerrit (mainly programmed in Java), along with the Go project, which represents a modern programming language.